insight-creative/hillestadheating.com/content/heating/furnace-maintenance.md

 *	Potential safety issues like gas leaks or carbon monoxide risks

-Our maintenance services are designed to catch small issues before they become big problems—saving you money and stress down the road.
+Our maintenance services are designed to catch small issues before they become big problems, saving you money and stress down the road.

 ## Why Lodi Homeowners Trust Hillestad